chriswzou/blog/_posts/2020-07-09-health-insurance.md

 ## Reference: Vocabulary
 Here's a glossary of all of the sawdust in this blog post:
 * **Out-of-pocket expenses** are the medical expenses that you pay, including deductibles, copayments, and coinsurance.
 * Your **deductible** is how much you pay before your insurance jumps in and starts helping you out.
-Insurance companies typically present deductibles by year; if your annual deductible were $2000, you would pay the first $2000 in medical expenses you incur that year.
+Insurance companies typically present deductibles by year; if your annual deductible were two thousand dollars, you would pay the first two thousand in medical expenses you incur that year.
 * You incur a **copayment/copay** when you get a medical procedure.
 Think of this as cash upfront—like $30 at the doctor's office after a checkup.
 * Your **coinsurance** is the percentage of medical costs you are responsible for.
 * Often, your insurance company will have **formularies**, which are lists of medications covered.